h0lmes/mockservice/README.md

 All standard path delimiters (`/`) should be substituted with an underscores (`_`).

 Path variables supported.
 Example: `api/entity/{id}` transforms into `api_entity_{id}`.

 > Important note.
 File names should be in lower case, except for HTTP method name which should be in upper case.

 #
 ### Customizing HTTP status code and headers

-Status code and headers could be specified at the beginning or at the end of the data file to override defaults (default status code is 200).
+You can specify status code and headers at the beginning or at the end of a data file to override defaults (default status code is 200).

-You can not override headers without overriding status code as well.
-Data file parser looks for 'HTTP/1.1' at the beginning of a line of a data file as an indication this file not only contains payload but status code and headers as well.
+If you want to specify headers only you'd have to provide a status code as well.
+Data file parser looks for 'HTTP/1.1' at the beginning of a line of a data file as an indication this file not only contains payload but also status code and headers.

 HTTP code and headers should be separated from the body with an empty line.